Mary, Lady Heath

-Mary, Lady Heath (17 November 1896 – 9 May 1939) was an Irish aviator and began life as Sophie Catherine Theresa Mary Peirce-Evans in Knockaderry, County Limerick, near the town of Newcastle West.
-She was one of the best known women in the world for a five-year period from the mid-1920s.
+Mary, Lady Heath (17 November 1896 – 9 May 1939) was an Irish aviator and sportswoman.
+Born Sophie Catherine Theresa Mary Peirce-Evans in Knockaderry, County Limerick, near the town of Newcastle West.
+She was one of the best-known women in the world for a five-year period from the mid-1920s.

 Early life

-When the young Sophie Peirce-Evans was one year old, her father John Peirce-Evans, bludgeoned her mother Kate Theresa Dooling to death with a heavy stick.
+When Sophie Peirce-Evans was one year old, her father John Peirce-Evans, bludgeoned her mother Kate Theresa Dooling to death with a heavy stick.
 He was found guilty of murder and declared insane.
-His daughter was taken to the home of her grandfather in Newcastle West where she was brought up by two maiden aunts, who discouraged her passion for sports.
+His daughter was taken to the home of her grandfather in Newcastle West, County Limerick where she was brought up by two maiden aunts, who discouraged her passion for sports.

 After schooldays in Rochelle School, Cork; Princess Garden Belfast and St Margaret's Hall on Mespil Road in Dublin, where she played hockey and tennis, Sophie enrolled in the Royal College of Science for Ireland on Merrion Street (now Government Buildings).

 The college was designed to produce the educated farmers which the country then needed.
 Sophie, one of the few women in the college, duly took a top-class degree in science, specialising in agriculture.
 She also played with the college hockey team and contributed to a student magazine, copies of which are held in the National Library of Ireland.
 After getting her degree, she moved to Kenya with her first husband, William Elliot-Lynn.
 In 1925, she published a book of poetry called East African Nights.

 She was a Soroptimist and a Founder Member of SI Greater London, which was chartered in 1923.